Sarsoo/notes/AI/Neural Networks/Activation Functions.md

 ![relu](../../img/relu.png)

 # SoftMax
-- Output is per-class vector of likelihoods
+- Output is per-class vector of likelihoods #classification
 	- Should be normalised into probability vector

 ## AlexNet